 Health and social care accident solicitors.

-Nurses, healthcare and hospital staff provide a vital service to patients in private and public hospitals, home-care and private and public medical clinics.
+Nurses, healthcare and hospital staff provide a vital service to patients in private and public hospitals, home-care and medical clinics.
+This area of work often involves lots of lifting patients and those you are caring for, carrying, bathing, and moving from wheelchairs to beds.

 What are the main types of personal injuries in the health and social care services sector?